Mission & History

 History

 California Capital was chartered in 1982 as a 501(c)(3) non-profit corporation to administer the State of California Small Business Loan Guarantee Program (SBLGP), providing guarantees on bank loans for new and existing small businesses.
-California Capital serves the 23 counties from San Joaquin, north to the Oregon border and along the Pacific coast, east to the Nevada border.
+For 40 years, California Capital has maintained a commitment to the communities we serve, strengthening the capacity of individuals and communities through financial education, business development services, and access to capital for entrepreneurs.

 Each of California Capital’s programs are carefully designed to meet the needs of the communities they serve and are consistent with their mission to offer a wide range of flexible financial products and services to increase economic opportunities for underserved communities and people.
 Through community collaboration and creativity, California Capital delivers effective solutions in a changing economic environment.